Recommended UT-Austin Majors Rank and Test Score Minimums

 Chopping up freshly gathered coconuts in Kurrimine Beach, Far North Queensland, Australia

 Hoping to make the cut for UT-Austin?
 What rank and test scores do you need to be competitive?
-Worried you rank outside of the top 6%?
+Worried you rank outside of the top 5%?

-I prefer not to take students outside of the top 15% or who score less than a 1400/31 on the SAT/ACT whose primary focus is UT-Austin.
-It isn’t appropriate for me to accept fees when I feel the student as little to no chance of gaining UT admission.
-However, each cycle, I work with a few students who have lower academics and are aiming for schools outside of the top 50, like Texas A&M, CU-Boulder, Clemson, Tennessee, SMU, TCU, Baylor, Oklahoma, South Carolina, Indiana, Wisconsin, etc.
+It isn’t appropriate for me to accept fees when I feel the student has little to no chance of gaining admission to UT.
+However, in each cycle, I work with a few students who have lower academic profiles and are aiming for schools outside the top 50, such as Texas A&M, CU-Boulder, Clemson, Tennessee, SMU, TCU, Baylor, Oklahoma, South Carolina, Indiana, Wisconsin, etc.

-Summary of client outcomes from Fall 2017-2024
+Summary of client outcomes from Fall 2017-2026

 Texas Residents rank and test score minimum recommendations by college and school